Why Men Don't Reach Out For Help - And What Changes It

 • The man who was told that speaking is dangerous learns it again, this time from the experience of having spoken and felt the room shift.

-The architecture is now complete, built from the inside by the relationship and reinforced from the outside by the world.
+Built from the inside by the relationship and reinforced from the outside by the world.
 The silence it produces looks, from every angle, like a man who had options and didn't take them.

 The world is changing